 Beyond TSH, I also recommend additional thyroid hormone testing to feel our best.

 Triiodothyronine, or T3, is a hormone produced by the thyroid gland that is essential for keeping our metabolism going.
 T3 is the main “energy” hormone produced by the thyroid.
 When our cells see T3, they produce more energy, so it’s very important to ensure that we have adequate levels of active T3, as T3 tells our body to grow hair, boost metabolism, and create more energy.

-You’ll also want to avoid having a high level of reverse T3, which is a molecule related to T3 but blocks thyroid receptors in cells instead of activating them.
+It’s also important to avoid having a high level of reverse T3, which is a molecule related to T3 that blocks thyroid receptors in cells instead of activating them.
 When cells see this molecule, they slow down energy production.

-In the case that your T3 is low or in the bottom part of the reference range, or if you’re still symptomatic with T4 medications alone, you may benefit from adding a T3 containing medication such as Cytomel (liothyronine) to your current medication regimen, or switching to a T4/T3 combination medication such as WP Thyroid, Armour*, Nature-Thyroid, or compounded T4/T3.
+In the case that your T3 is low, or in the bottom part of the reference range, or if you’re still symptomatic with T4 medications alone, you may benefit from adding a T3-containing medication such as Cytomel (liothyronine) to your current medication regimen, or switching to a T4/T3 combination medication such as WP Thyroid, Armour Thyroid*, Nature-Throid, or compounded T4/T3.

-In my survey of over 2,000 readers, 76 percent reported improved energy with taking compounded T3/T4, 74 percent with taking Armour Thyroid*, 74 percent with Cytomel, and 72 percent with Nature-Thyroid, while only 52 percent saw improved energy levels with Synthroid, the most commonly prescribed thyroid medication.
+In my survey of over 2,000 readers, 76 percent reported improved energy while taking compounded T3/T4, 74 percent while taking Armour Thyroid*, 74 percent with Cytomel, and 72 percent with Nature-Throid.
+Only 52 percent saw improved energy levels with Synthroid, the most commonly prescribed thyroid medication.

 Also, be sure to download my FREE eBook on optimizing your thyroid medications!